QCrBox/QCrBox/docs/tutorials/wrap_python_command.md

         ]
 ```

 For scenarios where certain CIF entries are beneficial but not mandatory, you could list them under `optional_entries`.
 However, in this context, all listed entries are necessary, completing our current modifications to the YAML file.
-For further information about cif entry handling consult the yaml section from the [CIF HowTo](../how_to_guides/handle_cifs.md).
+For further information about cif entry handling consult the YAML section from the [CIF HowTo](../how_to_guides/handle_cifs.md).

 ### What if we need to Specify the same `required_entries` more than once?